mapcomm/mapping.community-carto_install_doc/README.md

 ### l.
 GCC Library

-The system wide GCC library from Centos 7 is incompatiable with CatoDB MAP API.
+The system wide GCC library from Centos 7 is incompatible with CatoDB MAP API.
 Therefore we will need to manually compile the library and make it available for the later use.
 The minimum version of GCC is v5.1.0.

 ```
 cd ~/